coleenquadros/configuration/docs/app-sre/AAA.md

 * Each AppSRE member has the right to raise any concerns about any knowledge gaps and the team will prioritize filling in those gaps.

-#### Maintaining access pieces

-Access pieces are a very quickly moving target, and they change very frequently.
-In order to maintain an accurate list of access pieces these actions must be followed by the each AppSRE team member:

-* All access pieces are documented in the [Access and surfaces list](#access-and-surfaces-list) section.
-* If an AppSRE team member gains access to something and it's not linked from in this list, it's their responsibility to add it there.
-* This list is actively reviewed by onboarding AppSRE members.

 #### Maintaining escalation channels

 Similarly as with the access pieces:

 * All escalation channels are referenced from the specific `app-1.yml` file of the service in App-Interface.

-#### Following Incident Process

-All AppSRE team members will follow the [Incident Process](./incident-process.md) as accurately as possible, raise any concers and keep it up to date.

 #### SRE Checkpoints